ericcurtin/boringvm/README.md

 # boringvm

 boringvm is a lightweight, command-line-based virtual machine manager designed for managing qemu virtual machines.
-This tool allows users to create, run, stop, ssh into, and manage vm images and processes with minimal configuration.
+The tool is designed to simplify VM management tasks for users.

 ## Install